harshamalhotra/existingDS-gitlab/contents/patterns/ai-human-interaction.md

 In GitLab, an example of a _low risk_ situation is an AI-generated issue summary, which quickly gives context to the user about the issue.
 The potential cost is low, as the user usually does not take action based on the summary alone.

-An example of a _high risk_ situation is an AI-generated fix for a security vulnerability, which helps the user resolve it faster.
-To mitigate the risk and ensure the vulnerability is resolved, the user should be encouraged to review the suggested fix and run all security checks before they accept it.
-But if the fix unintentionally worsens the security, the cost might outweight the benefit.
-The potential cost increases in high-risk applications, such as critical infrastructure.

 To mitigate high risk situations:

 - [Set the right expectations](#set-the-right-expectations).
 - Design for potential negative impact.
-For example, a user should explicitly opt in to a high risk AI-powered feature.
 For more information, see [destructive actions](/patterns/destructive-actions).

 ### Communicate confidence